AnikitDeveloper96/Wallpaper-App-Flutter/README.md

 # Canvas: Dynamic Wallpapers & Live Videos 🌈

 Welcome to **Canvas**, your ultimate destination for stunning wallpapers and captivating live videos\!
 Built with **Flutter**, this cross-platform mobile application delivers a seamless experience for discovering and personalizing your device's background.
-Wallify leverages the extensive content library of the **Pexels API** to provide an endless stream of high-quality visuals, complete with powerful search capabilities for both photos and videos.
+Canvas leverages the extensive content library of the **Pexels API** to provide an endless stream of high-quality visuals, complete with powerful search capabilities for both photos and videos.

 This project showcases efficient API integration, responsive UI design, and robust data handling to create a fluid and engaging user experience.